 Our overall compensation philosophy is to provide executive compensation packages that enable us to attract, retain and motivate highly qualified executive officers to achieve our short-term and long-term business goals.
-Consistent with this philosophy, the following compensation elements provide a framework for our executive compensation program: base salary; a cash bonus program designed to reinforce desired performance goals; and non-cash compensation intended to align the interests of our executives with those of our stockholders.
+Consistent with this philosophy, the following compensation elements provide a framework for our executive compensation program: base salary; a cash bonus program designed to reinforce desired performance goals;

-In January 2019, our Compensation Committee undertook a thorough review of the Company's executive compensation programs, including salary, cash bonus, and equity-based incentive compensation.
-Beginning with grants made in 2019, the Compensation Committee intends to provide for annual grants of equity compensation comprising a combination of service-based restricted stock units, which will vest over time, and performance-based restricted stock units that will vest based on our achievement of long-term performance goals.
+non-cash compensation intended to align the interests of our executives with those of our stockholders.
+Beginning in 2019, the non-cash compensation is provided in the form of annual grants of equity compensation comprising a combination of service-based RSUs which will vest over time, and performance-based RSUs that will vest based on our achievement of long-term performance goals.